-Two Sides of the Same Leaf: Controlling Pests in Cambodia
+Two Sides of the Same Leaf: Pest Control Helps Farmers In Cambodia

 A Simple Pest Control Technology Helps Farmers Find Success

 Phai Sila has been farming since she can remember, growing up in a farming family in Battambang, Cambodia.

 “Agriculture has been a big part of my life,” Sila said.
 “I helped my parents in the field since I was very young and still continue to farm for a living after getting married and having my own children.”